Skip to the content.

 For Powerwall 1, 2 or + owners with a Tesla Energy Gateway accessible on their LAN, select option 1 (Local Access).

-For Tesla Solar owners or Powerwalls without LAN access, select option 2 (Tesla Cloud) and the dashboard will be installed to pull the data available from the Tesla Cloud API.
-This mode works for Solar Only and Powerwall 3 owners, but will not provide all the details or fidelity that the “Local Access” mode offers.
+For Tesla Solar or Powerwall 3 owners without LAN access, select option 2 (Tesla Owners unofficial Cloud API) or option 3 (Tesla official FleetAPI) and the dashboard will be installed to pull data from the Tesla Cloud API.
+This mode should work for all systems but will have slightly less details and fidelity than the “Local Access” mode.

 Next, you will then be asked for your Local timezone, and your Powerwall details or Tesla Cloud login details.
 To find your timezone, see the second column in this table: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

-Follow the Grafana Setup instructions provided (or see below) to complete the setup.
+Follow the Grafana Setup instructions (see below) to complete the setup.

 Option 2 - Manual Install